rstahlb/rstahlb/README.md

 George now has a **Telegram bot** (`@rmstahl_bot`) powered by OpenClaw running on top of Ollama locally.
 Features currently working:

 - 💬 Send messages from anywhere via Telegram and George responds
-- 🎙️ Every reply includes a **Trinoids voice bubble** — an alien TTS voice synthesized locally via macOS `say`, encoded to OGG Opus via ffmpeg, and delivered as a native Telegram voice message
+- 🎙️ Every reply includes a **Trinoids voice bubble** — alien TTS synthesized locally via macOS `say`, encoded to OGG Opus via ffmpeg, and delivered as a native Telegram voice message
 - 🔗 **URL summarization** — send any URL and George fetches, reads, and summarizes it, then speaks the summary
 - 📄 **File summarization** — send a local file path and George reads and summarizes it (PDF, code, markdown, CSV, logs and more)

-More features will be added over time — disk monitoring alerts, morning briefings, clipboard pipe, downloads watcher, and deeper integration with George's voice and reasoning pipeline.
+More features arriving — disk monitoring alerts, morning briefings, clipboard pipe, downloads watcher, and deeper integration with George's voice and reasoning pipeline.

 ---

-### George Gets a Phone Number *(Roadmap)*

-George is being extended with **real PSTN telephony via Twilio Programmable Voice**.
-The goal: give George a real phone number that anyone can call.
-George answers, holds a full spoken conversation, and can call you back.

-Planned capabilities:
-- 📞 Inbound calls answered and handled entirely by George — no human required
-- 📲 Outbound calls — George calls your mobile for morning briefings or urgent alerts
-- 🌍 Multilingual — automatic language detection via Whisper, conversation held in the caller's language
+### On the Roadmap

-- 🔁 Full call loop: Twilio Media Streams → Whisper STT → LLM → ElevenLabs TTS → back to Twilio
+**George Gets a Phone Number** — Real PSTN telephony via Twilio Programmable Voice.
+George answers inbound calls, holds full spoken conversations, calls you back for morning briefings or urgent alerts.
+Multilingual via Whisper auto-detection.
+Full loop: Twilio Media Streams → Whisper STT → LLM → ElevenLabs TTS → back to caller.

----

-### Location Awareness *(Roadmap)*

-Integration with **Radar.io** for real-time semantic location context.
-George will know not just where you are but what you are doing — at a coffee shop, in transit, arriving at a meeting.
-Location context feeds into every response and triggers proactive actions automatically.
+**Location Awareness** — Radar.io semantic location context.
+George knows not just where you are but what you are doing.
+Location feeds into every response and triggers proactive actions automatically.

----

-### Financial Terminal *(Roadmap)*

-George as a personal **Bloomberg Terminal** via Polygon.io market data API.
-Live stock quotes, options chains, earnings calendars, crypto prices, and price alerts — all spoken aloud and delivered via Telegram.
-A continuous WebSocket watchlist that calls you when your price targets trigger.
+**Financial Terminal** — Polygon.io market data.
+Live quotes, options chains, earnings calendars, price alerts spoken aloud and pushed to Telegram.
+A continuous WebSocket watchlist that calls you when your targets trigger.

----

-### Legal Document Intelligence *(Roadmap)*

-George reads, analyzes, and flags risk in contracts and legal documents via **Adobe PDF Extract API + DocuSign**.
-Drop an NDA or lease on George and get a spoken 90-second risk summary.
-When ready, say "send it for signature" and George handles the DocuSign envelope automatically.
+**Legal Document Intelligence** — Adobe PDF Extract API + DocuSign.
+Drop any contract on George and get a spoken risk summary.
+Say "send it for signature" and George handles the envelope.

----

-### Multiplayer — George as a Platform *(Roadmap)*

-George is being extended to support **multiple simultaneous users** via Pusher Channels real-time WebSocket infrastructure.
-Shared memory, shared conversation log, per-user identity — turning George from a personal assistant into a family AI or a sellable platform.
+**Multiplayer** — Pusher Channels WebSocket infrastructure.
+Shared memory, shared conversation log, per-user identity — George becomes a family AI or a sellable platform.

 ---